mtpatter/mtpatter.github.io/_pages/projects.md

 observe about 10 million changing, or 'transient', objects per night and will alert astronomers and the public with a large-scale (~1 TB/night) data stream of these events within 60 seconds of detection.
-I prototyped the technology for the data distribution system for these alerts and deployed it successfully in production for use by the Zwicky Transient Facility (ZTF).
+Our team prototyped the technology for the data distribution system for these alerts and deployed it successfully in production for use by the Zwicky Transient Facility (ZTF).
 I have written a few technical notes about this work, which are living documents and continuously updated as work continues: